 Can CBD help you chill?
 Here’s what we know so far.

 If you’re reading this, you’re probably stressed.
 Never fear: We’ve dug through the evidence to reveal what science really says about finding zen—and holding onto it through tough times.
-Want to try meditation?
-Take better baths?
-Stop anxiety in its tracks?
-Welcome to Calm Month.

 In 2013, Charlotte Figi made national news by becoming the youngest patient in Colorado to receive cannabidiol (CBD) therapy to soothe her seizures.
 The five-year-old had struggled with severe epilepsy since infancy, sometimes experiencing 50 or more episodes a day, with little relief from standard drugs and dietary tweaks.
 By the time her parents started consulting doctors about CBD extracts, she had difficulty walking, talking, and eating without help.

 Figi’s neurologist put her on a low dose of a specially bred strain of medical cannabis, later dubbed “Charlotte’s Web.”
 The effects were almost immediate.
 The seizures slowed from daily to weekly events, and soon, the kid was living life almost normally.
-After close to two years of the oral treatment, the doctors decided to wean Figi off other epilectic medications.
+After close to two years of the oral treatment, the doctors decided to wean Figi off other epileptic medications.

 Figi’s story represents one of the clearest, most well-documented cases of the healing potential of CBD.
-(The young pioneer died last year, due to complications of COVID-19.)
+(The young pioneer died in 2020, due to complications of COVID-19.)
 Though people have used the plant-based chemical to treat migraines and other bodily aches for centuries, the science around its efficacy is still inconclusive because it’s tricky to study its direct effect on the nervous system.
 Regardless, the industry has boomed in the past decade.
 Today CBD can be found in a range of products—from lattes to bath bombs to dog treats—and is marketed as a cure-all for pain, anxiety, insomnia, and even AIDS.

 So, what should a person who’s buying CBD expect?
 There’s plenty of information out there, but the bottom line is confusing.
 Here’s an overview of what medical experts say about the ingredient and whether it lives up to its hype.